yunhanwang1105/ETH-XGaze-Tech/README.md

 # Train

 ## 1. Weights and Biases
 We recommend the use of [Weights and Biases](https://wandb.ai/) (wandb) to view the learning curves and more.
-To use it, please first login and remove `mode="disabled"` at L22 in **main.py**.
-You can then access the learning curves and other training results on the web while you model is being trained.
+To use it, please first log in and remove `mode="disabled"` at L22 in **main.py**.
+You can then access the learning curves and other training results on the web while your model is being trained.

 ## 2. Start training example
 `python main.py --model_name multi_region_res50 --epochs 30`